ministryofjustice/moj-frontend/docs/index.md

 ## Contribute to the MOJ Design System

-Anyone can contribute to the MOJ Design System by proposing a new style, component, or pattern - or by suggesting a change.
+Anyone can contribute to the MOJ Design System by proposing a new style, component, or pattern.

 [Propose a contribution](./community/contribute)